10 Best Robert Frost Poems of All Time

 This poem says that some people believe the world will end in fire, while others think it will end in ice.
 The poet thinks fire might be a better choice because of how strong desire can be.
 But if the world had to end twice, ice would also be a powerful choice because hate is very strong too.

 These Robert Frost poems are always best to read.
-Whereas, you can also create your own poems using a poem maker online.
-This tool will allow you to write poems on any theme of any length.
+Whereas, you can also write your own poems using an AI poem builder.
+This tool allows you to make poems on any theme of any length.

 Robert Frost quotes